Drysdale, Flyers deliver rout of Ducks in Gauthier's visit

 • Samuel Ersson recorded his seventh career shutout with 22 saves.

-The 25-year-old provided a stabilizing performance in net, where the Flyers have had all kinds of struggles.
+The 25-year-old provided a stabilizing performance in net, where the Flyers have had all kinds of difficulty.

+"I think my game is in a good place," Ersson said.
+"I obviously struggled a little bit there before Christmas, but after that, I think it has been good."

 Anaheim netminder John Gibson stopped 24 of the Flyers' 30 shots.